genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 Consolidators perform data aggregation and calculations that can either be real-time, when used as a service, or on-demand, when used as objects.

-Consolidators follow a SQL-like syntax:
+Consolidators follow an SQL-like syntax:

 ```kotlin
 consolidator(TRADE, ORDER) {